Road Safety News

 Road Safety News concern a selection of the most recent developments on road safety in Greece, in Europe and worldwide.

-Advances in Transportation Studies – an international journal launched its new website.
-The website has been redesigned for a user friendly and appealing web navigation.
-In addition to the updated design and layout of the pages, new functions have been implemented in this website version.
+The renown international scientific journal Advances in Transportation Studies (ATS) has launched its new website.
+The new ATS website has been redesigned for a user friendly and appealing web navigation offering to the Scientific Community a quick access to all scientific results published.

 The Australia and New Zealand Driverless Vehicle Initiative (ADVI), led by the Australian Road Research Board (ARRB), released the Preliminary findings from the first Australian National Survey of Public Opinion about Automated and Driverless Vehicles.
 In late 2016, a sub-set of members of ADVI’s Scientific Research Group designed and conducted a public opinion survey to gauge Australian public awareness, understanding and likely acceptance of automated vehicles, with the primary focus on cars.
 Responses from 5263 participants were collected and analysed in relation to their level of awareness of automated vehicles generally, and their opinions specifically about partly- and fully-automated cars: perceived risks associated with them, their willingness to pay for them, perceived potential benefits, trust in them, perceived concerns and likely acceptance.